 - Council Motion to Save the Post Offices & Secure their Long-term Future

-- A revealing insight into the workings of the Strategic Banking Corporation of Ireland (SBCI)
+- Doubt cast on the legitimacy of the Strategic Banking Corporation of Ireland (SBCI)

 - Kiwi(Post)Bank model can secure Irish Post Office Network’s future.